avindra/phq-demo/README.md

  * `src/components` React components

-# Improvements
+# Todo

-This is a demo project that was made as a weekend one shot.
-It can be improved in a number of ways:
+These are some things that can be done to improve the quality of this project:

  * Add animations
- * Improve CSS build process (extract styles into a bundled stylesheet, use preprocessor, etc)
+ * Improve CSS build process (extract styles into a bundled stylesheet, minify, autoprefix, use preprocessor, etc)
+ * Add unit tests + CI